-This mistranslation is major because it is the very start of the gospels, and it can potentially lead people into thinking that it says the Messiah is not the son of David, when it's known that the Messiah would be from David's line.
+This mistranslation can be major because this is the very start of the gospels, and it can potentially lead people into thinking that it says the Messiah is not the son of David, when it's known that the Messiah would be from David's line.
 Also, the mistranslation causes a contradiction with verse 17.

-The book of Matthew states that there are 14 generations from Abraham to David, then from David until the Babylon captivity are 14 generations, and then from the Babylon captivity to the Messiah there are 14 generations.
+Verse 17 states that there are 14 generations from Abraham to David, then from David until the Babylon captivity are 14 generations, and then from the Babylon captivity to the Messiah there are 14 generations;

-However, in the texts with the mistranslation, if you actually count the generations it will only shows 13 generations from the Babylon captivity to the Messiah, which is one part of the problem, but from this you can see there is definitely something wrong there.
+In the texts carrying this mistranslation, if you actually count the generations then it will only shows 13 generations from the Babylon captivity to the Messiah, and from this you can see there is definitely something wrong there.

-Also from these mistranslations, another problem is the mistranslation says that it is showing the genealogy of Joseph the man who was engaged to Mary, but Mary was already pregnant before they became married, and the Messiah was not related to Joseph the husband of Mary other than through adoption like a step-parent.
+Also from this error, another problem is the mistranslation says that it is showing the genealogy of Joseph, the man who was engaged to Mary, but Mary was already pregnant before they became married, and the Messiah was not related to Joseph the husband of Mary other than through adoption.

-This is all due to the mistranslation where it says at Matthew 1:16 "Joseph the husband of Mary", when it should say "Joseph the father of Mary".
+So all of this is due to the mistranslation where it says at Matthew 1:16 "Joseph the husband of Mary", when it should say "Joseph the father of Mary".